 But with so many high priority road projects and rail projects underway all at once, in the short term this “boom” is also partly to blame for slowing drivers down.
 So how can we work more efficiently, across the supply chain, to keep infrastructure projects moving and delivered on time?

-As the largest and oldest equipment hire business in Australia, Coates Hire has more than half a million pieces of equipment in its fleet, making it an obvious choice for supporting major transport infrastructure projects in NSW, Victoria, the ACT and other Australian states and territories.
+As the largest and oldest equipment hire business in Australia, Coates is an obvious choice for supporting major transport infrastructure projects in NSW, Victoria, the ACT and other Australian states and territories.
 Leading Federal Government politicians including the Prime Minister and CEO of Infrastructure Australia, Romilly Madew support priority projects with targeted infrastructure spending.

 Coates Hire continues to invest in a wide range of equipment to support growth in this sector, expanding its fleet of traffic management and safety solutions.
 In particular, the business has invested considerably in BG800 road safety barriers, variable message boards, solar-powered temporary traffic lights and truck-mounted attenuators (also called safety trucks and traffic control trucks).
 Plans are also in place to invest in our fleet of generators and shoring and propping equipment for construction and demolition across industry.